mostafadelgouda/Hotflix/README.md

 # Hotflix - Streaming Platform

-Hotflix is a full-stack web application for movie enthusiasts to explore trending movies, genres, and their details.
+Hotflix is a front-end web application for movie enthusiasts to explore trending movies, genres, and their details.
 Users can enjoy a smooth movie exploration experience with dynamic data fetched using **The Movie Database (TMDb) API**.

 ## Table of Contents